The GLBTQ Domestic Violence Project stopped providing services December 31, 2015.

 Direct Services: We supported GLBTQ victims and survivors through our 24-hour domestic violence hotline, emergency safe home, legal services, crisis intervention and safety planning, housing and employment advocacy, sexual assault case management, and ongoing supportive services.

-Education: We provide presentations/workshops and ongoing technical assistance and training for community groups, service providers, and domestic violence organizations who are looking to work alongside and/or support GLBTQ survivors of domestic and sexual violence.
+Education: We provided presentations/workshops and ongoing technical assistance and training for community groups, service providers, and domestic violence organizations who were looking to work alongside and/or support GLBTQ survivors of domestic and sexual violence.

-Advocacy: We work with city, statewide, and national officials to advocate for responsive public policy that supports the complex needs of GLBTQ victims and survivors.
+Advocacy: We worked with city, statewide, and national officials to advocate for responsive public policy that supported the complex needs of GLBTQ victims and survivors.